BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-arguments.md

 ### Create .CONF file

-1. Use the command line argument `--save-config` while starting BLOCd.
-Copy and paste this to a new file.
+1. Use the command line argument `--save-config` while starting BLOCd
+2. Open the file with any text editor
 2. Check all your required parameters and enter them like in this example
-3. You can use the [BLOC-DEVELOPER BLOCd Argument](https://bloc-developer.com/api_BLOCd/cli_arguments) online tool creator
+3. You can use the [BLOC-DEVELOPER BLOCd Command Line Argument](https://bloc-developer.com/api_BLOCd/cli_arguments) online tool creator
 4. You need to type the arguments without the '--'
 5. Place this file next to BLOCd
 6. Start BLOCd like this: `./BLOCd --config-file=BLOC.conf`